 • Art Therapist

-Throughout your time at College, you will build up an innovative and exciting portfolio of work which will support you in progressing onto university or the world or work.
+Throughout your time at The Sixth Form, you will build up an innovative and exciting portfolio of work which will support you in progressing onto university or the world or work.